PC-trollbox/pcos3/how-to/automatically-configure-pcos3.md

      - `autoInitNewInstalls`: Automatically initiate the disk for new installations.
    - `autoRestart`: Automatically restart the system after installation.
 Set to `"kexec"` to use faster reboots.
    - `defaultLocale`: Set the locale automatically to the following value.
+   - `extraModules`: Extra modules to download and install.
    - `secondstage`: Setup-like control post-modularization.
     - `createAccount`: Set user account details:
       - `password`: Set the user password.